myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > [**DROP NFT NOT BOMB**](../../02-the-creations.../waivfves-1/36.-d.nft.n.bomb-tm.md)
 >
 > Some vessels answered it.
 Some followed it.
 Some only watched it from far away.
 Some may have rejected it.
 But the message had already become part of the wind.
-Once a message enters the wind, no captain can fully command where it goes.
+Once a message enters the wind, no Captain can fully command where it goes.
 >
 > Then the rabbits appeared.
 At first, I thought I saw a small creature jumping between broken boards.
 Then another one appeared on a floating tire.
 Then another one leaped from the remains of a roof to a drifting door.
 Then one landed on the outer side of [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), shook some mud from its feet, looked at us, and jumped away again as if the disaster was only a game it had not yet lost.
 >